v1.1.0 GA

 How

-Internal teams can build with their own stack while giving agents a governed runtime underneath.
+Internal teams can keep their stack while giving decisions a governed world underneath.

-How focuses on the build pattern: keep your models, tools, services, and cloud choices, then use world-runtime to structure explicit state, proposals, simulation, and policy where consequential decisions need discipline.
+Works with your stack: keep your models, tools, services, and cloud choices, then use world-runtime to structure state, proposals, simulation, policy, approvals, and audit-ready replay.

 Governed build loops without a prescribed stack.